Unit 1: Introduction to Earth and Space Science (Nature of Science)

 - I can explain what a planet/celestial body need to support life as we know it

-Unit 7: The Universe
+Unit 7: The Universe (Sun, Stars, Galaxies and Cosmology)

 • Learning Intentions: You will investigate the Universe and the objects that it contains, how they are formed as well as their life span